-3 Getting started You have taken the first step: you have decided who should do the allocation of the GTIN.
-If you do not need to do the allocation of the GTIN, you add the code supplied by the trader or retailer to your own files and apply the barcode, if that has been agreed.
-If you do have to do the allocation of the GTIN, the following steps show what you need to consider when allocation of the GTIN and exchanging information on your assortment.
-3.1 Determine your assortment The assortment will often be available in various online catalogues: in the case of traders in their own web shops, and in the case of growers in e.g. PlantConnect.
-With these goods you will already have decided what variants you stock in what versions.
+3 Getting started

+You have taken the first step: you have decided who should do the allocation of the GTIN.

+- If you do not need to do the allocation of the GTIN, add the code supplied by the trader or retailer to your own files and apply the barcode, if that has been agreed. - If you do have to do the allocation of the GTIN, the following steps show what you need to consider when allocation of the GTIN and exchanging information on your assortment.

+3.1 Determine your assortment

+The assortment will often be available in various online catalogues: through their own web shops in the case of traders, and through e.g. PlantConnect in the case of growers.
+With these goods you will already have decided on which variants you stock in which versions.
 One of the pieces of information you can now add to this is the GTIN.
 Each variant that you have included in your assortment as an individual ordering unit is allocated its own unique GTIN.